ACI-Rental/docs/CODE_CONVENTIONS.md

 	* The module being used is the default `app.module.ts`
 	* Ex: `ng new component app-student-rental-page --module=app.module.ts`

+### Languages
+The front-end supports both English and Dutch.
+For this purpose there are two files in the `aci-frontend/src/assets/i18n/` directory.
+The files are json files.
+The first key is the name of the component it is used for and the second key is the name of the sentence/text.
+Make sure the text that is supposed to be translates is in both files with the same page key and name key.
+After this the text can be translates using the translator in the ts files or the translate pipeline in the HTML files.

 ## Backend
 ### Quality assurance